Fault Protection Layouts

 (Distributed Sources Across the System)

-Protection style: more complex coordination and directional logic
+Protection style: more complex coordination with directional logic

 Key features